jsrl/aemet-elt/README.md

 ## Project Solution

 This project leverages the open data APIs provided by [AEMET (Agencia Estatal de Meteorología)](https://opendata.aemet.es/dist/index.html) to collect historical weather data from meteorological stations.
-The system gathers data on a yearly basis and processes it to generate detailed statistics on weather measurements (e.g., temperature, humidity, etc.) and the geographical locations of the stations.
+The system gathers data for a specific year and processes it to generate detailed statistics on weather measurements (e.g., temperature, humidity, etc.) and the geographical locations of the stations.
 This approach allows users to easily analyze weather trends, compare station data, and gain insights into the meteorological conditions across the country.

 ## Tech Stack

 - **BigQuery**: Data Warehouse.
-- **Google Cloud Storage**: Storage.
+- **Google Cloud Storage**: Object storage service.
 - **Docker**: Containerization.
 - **Terraform**: Infrastructure as Code.
 - **Kestra**: Orchestration.